 Is the Wage Credit payout taxable?

-The Wage Credit payout is a government grant that co-funds wage increases and hence it is a revenue that is taxable in the hands of the employers.
+The Wage Credit payout is a government grant that co-funds wage increases given to your employees.
+Hence it is considered revenue that is taxable in the hands of the employers.
 The payouts will be taxed in the relevant Year of Assessment corresponding to the year you received the payouts.
-Payouts may be used to offset any of your outstanding tax.

-Companies are however, still required to declare the Wage Credit Scheme payout received in their income tax return (Form C/Form C-S) for the relevant YA.
+Companies are however, required to declare the Wage Credit payout received in their income tax return (Form C/Form C-S) for the relevant YA.

 Submitting a Request for Wage Credit Breakdown